rafatuita/dashboard_wiki/Installation.md

 kubectl create secret generic kubernetes-dashboard-certs --from-file=$HOME/certs -n kube-system
 ```

-Afterwards, you are ready to deploy Dashboard using following command:
+Afterwards, you are ready to deploy Dashboard using the following command:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/master/src/deploy/recommended/kubernetes-dashboard.yaml
 ```

-### Alternative Setup
+### Alternative setup

-This setup is not fully secure, however installation does not require any additional steps.
+This setup is not fully secure, however, installation does not require any additional steps.
 Certificates are not used and Dashboard is exposed only over HTTP.
 In this setup access
 control can be ensured only by using [Authorization Header](
 https://github.com/kubernetes/dashboard/wiki/Access-control#authorization-header) feature.